salesforce/codeceptjs-bdd/README.md

 ## CodeceptJS-Saucelabs : Single or Multibrowsers in Parallel

-> Integration with Saucelabs with Sauce Config
+> CodeceptJs Integration with Saucelabs.
+Ease of Configuration!

 * Easy to run tests on Saucelabs with command